galakhov/tg-channelposts-aggregator/README.md

 Even though this setup would also work in production, I'd suggest to install and configure the second bot on your VPS, VM or elsewhere.

-# Set up 📋
+# Configuration & set up 📋

-To run the app locally on your machine, it's enough to create new file for environment variables in the `./server`'s root directory:
+To run the app locally on your machine, it's enough to create a new file for the environment variables in the `server`'s root directory:

 ```
 touch .env